A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 But, think of the alternative - working for someone else, doing what you don't want to do - with them owning You!

-Yes, it may sound a little scary at first, but when people see you know what you're doing, you'll start attracting the right people to your camp who can then help make your ride much smoother...
+Yes, it may sound a little scary at first, (if it ain't at least a little scary, you're not aiming high enough!) but when people see you know what you're doing, you'll start attracting the right people to your camp who can then help make your ride much smoother...

 Now, there are things that you should at least know about, or better yet, do, before you even think of signing with a Manager, Production or Record Company as an Artist; or setting yourself up as a Management, Publishing, Production Company or Indie Label.

-These things will allow you to retain at least some of the Creative, Financial & Legal Control - plus know, or at least look like you know what you are doing!
-This way you also have a much better chance of attracting the legitimate, professional People and Companies, including Investors, instead of wasting time and energy attracting those who have no idea about how the Music Biz operates - or people simply trying to take advantage of you and/or your projects.
+These items will allow you to retain at least some of the Creative and Business, and therefore, Financial Control - plus know, (or at least look like you know) what you are doing!
+This way you also have a much better chance of attracting the legitimate, professional People and Companies, including Investors, instead of wasting time and energy attracting those who have no idea about how the Music Biz operates - or people simply trying to take advantage of you and/or your products and/or projects.

-In other words, you should prevent yourself from wasting time, money, effort, as well as your sanity - and being ripped off.
+In other words, you should prevent yourself from wasting time, money, effort, as well as your sanity - while youíre being ripped off.

-Important Note: Sorry, but I really must impress upon you: "You Only Get One Chance To Make A 1st Impression"!
+Important Note: Sorry, but I really must impress upon you the old saying, "You Only Get One Chance To Make A 1st Impression!"
 There are tons of "Good Artists" and "Good Songwriters" and "Good Managers" and "Good Producers", etc. You want (need!) to Stand Out From the Crowd!
 You and/or your Product or Project need to be GREAT!

 b.
 Go to IRS.gov and get an EIN# (tax ID number).
 It’s Free!
 You’ll need this for some of the following steps